 - Domestic Violence Survivors who qualify for Violence Against Women Act (VAWA) & U-Visas.
 We provide remote advocacy and support spaces via video conference.
 Calls to the Domestic Violence Hotlines went up 30% during the lockdown period.

 - Asylum Seekers that crossed the southern border after taking the treacherous route from South and Central America.
-They face removal proceedings and live in fear of deportation; With their cases suspended, some are subject to E-Carceration and forced to wear electronic ankle monitors, essentially shackles.
+They face removal proceedings and live in fear of deportation; While their cases drag, some were subject to E-Carceration and forced to wear electronic ankle monitors, essentially shackles and some still are under surveillance through telephone apps.

 - End Child & Family Detention: Stop the detention and separation of families!

-- Providing Know Your Rights info to update our members of their rights and risks & services and policy changes that impacts their lives.
+- Providing Know Your Rights engaging asylum seekers in participatory action research to know their rights, risks & and policy changes that impacts their lives, while countering immigration fraud.

-- Stop E-Carceration: Stop the discriminatory use of electronic monitors and remove electronic ankle monitors from the ankles of refugees and asylum seekers.
+- Stop E-Carceration: Stop the discriminatory use of electronic ankle monitors and facial recognition phone apps on refugees and asylum seekers.
+“Remove the Shackles”

-- TPS to Residency: Protect TPS through litigation and organizing and advocacy work, and pass legislation for Permanent Residency for all TPS holders.
+- TPS to Residency: Protecting TPS through litigation, organizing and advocacy work towards a permanent solution–Permanent Residency for all TPS holders.

 Read more from Edwidge Danticat and watch video now